-Is Bigil A Hit Or A Flop?
-The Box Office Verdict Out!
+Is Bigil A Hit Or Flop?
+The Box Office Verdict Is Out!

 Total Business Done

 As everyone knows, Bigil had done a solid pre-release business.
-The movie bagged huge amount as theatrical rights in various regions, dubbing rights, satellite and digital rights etc. The report says that the total business of the movie is expected to be around Rs 194 crore.
+The movie bagged a huge amount as theatrical rights in various regions alongside dubbing rights, satellite and digital rights, etc. The report says that the total business of the movie is expected to be around Rs 194 crore.

 Tamil Nadu Collections

-Bigil didn't face a dip in collections after the huge opening that it received at the box office.
-Reportedly, the film is expected to have collected around Rs 119 crore from Tamil Nadu box office within 10 days of run in theatres.
+Bigil didn't face a dip in collections after the huge opening it took at the box office.
+Reportedly, the film is expected to have collected around Rs 119 crore from the Tamil Nadu box office within 10 days of run in theatres.

 Profitable Venture In Tamil Nadu?

-The report says that initially it was believed that the film might incur a loss for some of the distributors in Tamil Nadu since it was bought for a huge amount.
-However, as the film started to collect huge, such opinions changed and it is being believed that Bigil will definitely turn a profitable venture for everyone.
+The report says that initially it was believed that the film might incur a loss for some distributors in Tamil Nadu since it was bought for a huge amount.
+However, as the film started to collect in big numbers, such opinions changed and it is being believed that Bigil will definitely turn out to be a profitable venture for everyone.

 In Other Regions

 Bigil has enjoyed a grand run in Kerala, Karnataka, AP/TS and overseas regions.
-According to reports, the movie has already reaped in profits in most of these regions.
+According to reports, the movie has already reaped profits in most of these regions.

 Box Office Verdict

-Report says that the film has already collected Rs 259 crore at the worldwide box office.
-The movie, which gave a table profit to the producers and later to the distributors of various regions, has been declared as a big hit at the box office.
-Hence, the film is one among the best performing big budget Tamil movies of recent times.
+Reports say the film has already collected Rs 259 crore at the worldwide box office.
+The movie, which gave a table profit to the producers and later, to the distributors of various regions, has been declared a big hit at the box office.
+Hence, the film is one among the best performing big-budget Tamil movies of recent times.

 (Source: Valai Pechu)